palit-dev/C-Programming/README.md

 # C/C++ Programming

-This repostiroy consists of basic resources concerning the C/C++ Programming Language and Data Strcuture.
+This repostiroy consists of basic resources concerning the C/C++ Programming Language and Data Structure.